Contributing#

 Create a pull request#

-Once you have tested your branch locally, create a pull request (PR) and target your merge to main.
+Once you have tested your branch locally, create a pull request (PR) and target your merge to the repository’s main branch.
 This automatically runs CI testing and verifies that your changes work across all supported platforms.
 For procedural information, see Creating a pull request in the GitHub documentation.

-After you submit your PR, someone from the PyAnsys development team reviews your code to verify that it meets the Packaging style, Coding style, and Documentation style.
+After you submit your PR, a project maintainer reviews your code to verify that it meets the Packaging style, Coding style, and Documentation style.

 Once your code is approved, if you have write permission, you can merge the PR and then delete the PR branch.
 If you don’t have write permission, the reviewer or someone else with write permission must merge your PR and then delete your PR branch.